ajsmth/rn-tools/packages/navigation/readme.md

 }
 ```

-## API
+## Components

-The navigator components in the previous examples are just thin wrappers around `Stack` and `Tabs` components exported by this library.
+The components in the previous examples are thin wrappers around the `Stack` and `Tabs` components exported by this library.
 Build your own wrappers on top of these base components if you need more control over how your screens are rendering.

-This is the full implementation of the `StackNavigator` component:
+For reference, this is the full implementation of the `StackNavigator` component:

 ```tsx
 type StackNavigatorProps = Omit<StackRootProps, "children"> & {